jerrylin42/SQL_Project_Data_Analysis_on_jobs/README.md

 - For data analysts and scientists, it's good to know visualization skills like Power BI and Tableau.

 # Final Takeaways
-This is my first SQL project, and I wanted to do this primarily as a way of teaching myself SQL through a more applied setting.
+This is my first SQL project, and I wanted to do this primarily as a way of teaching myself SQL through an informal but applied setting.
 I was able to hone my query writing skills and my analytical skills by challenging myself to lay out frameworks and come up with solutions for these questions I had in mind.

 I was able to use features like joins, CTEs, rankings, wildcard characters, subqueries, aliases, grouping, and filtering to accomplish my goals, and I feel I've been able to get a solid foundational grasp of what SQL has to offer.